New Degree, New Focus Leads to Social Impact

 Today, Lynch is the vice president of employee and community engagement and the president of the Bright Horizons Foundation for Children.
 Her responsibilities include overseeing recognition and belonging programs for employees and supporting their volunteerism in the community.

-Lynch also has provided input into evaluating Bright Horizons’ ESG strategy.
-While at Babson, she did an independent study looking at that very kind of ESG work.
+Lynch also has provided input into evaluating Bright Horizons’ ESG strategy, which she explored in-depth at Babson through an independent study and Inventureship with the Institute for Social Innovation, as part of its Business & Social Innovation Intensity Track program.
 “I was able to apply what I was learning in real time to Bright Horizons,” she says.

 In June, Lynch will mark 17 years at the company, a long, continuing tenure enabled by the help of the College.
 “There was no better place,” she says, “to prepare myself for this work at Bright Horizons.”